If your term life insurance policy is approaching the end of its term, you probably have a few questions, such as:

 Step 4 – Ensure your policy is not renewed automatically

-Term life policies renew automatically at the conclusion of their term.
+Term life insurance policies extend automatically at the conclusion of their term.
 So, if you have a 15-year term life plan, the policy automatically renews at the end of that period — but at a far higher rate than the initial premium.

 If you forget to inform the insurance company of your wish to cancel the policy in time, they will be more than happy to press the automatic life insurance renewal button.
 After all, that is to their advantage, allowing them to collect more premiums from you.
 What could be better than that for them?